glowku/based-node-installer/README.md

 # BasedAI Node Installer

-A simplified installation tool for BasedAI validator nodes with animated Three.js background
+A cross-platform installation tool for BasedAI validator nodes with animated Three.js background

 ## One-Command Installation

 1. Visit [SOON]
 2. Fill in the form with your information: